Petworth railway station

-It was located on the former London, Brighton and South Coast Railway single track Pulborough to Midhurst branch line.
+It was on the former London, Brighton and South Coast Railway single track Pulborough to Midhurst branch line.
 It had a single platform, and a passing loop for freight trains, together with a signal box and goods facilities.

 The line was opened to here on 10 October 1859 and extended westwards to Midhurst in 1866.
-The main station building was rebuilt in about 1892 and is a wooden 1-storey structure with architectural embellishments.
+The main station building was rebuilt in about 1892 and is a wooden single-storey structure with architectural embellishments.

 The station was closed to passengers by the Southern Region of British Railways on 5 February 1955 and to freight traffic on 20 May 1966.
 Some time after this, the station building was converted to a guest house and a number of former Pullman lounge cars converted to camping coaches have been relocated here from Marazion in Cornwall as sleeping accommodation.